 Disseminated histoplasmosis may be complicated by central nervous system infection in 5%-10% of cases and can manifest as meningitis, endocarditis, or pericarditis.

 Primary cutaneous histoplasmosis is rare and occurs after trauma to the skin with an infected instrument.
-This may present as a nodule or indurated ulcer with associated lymphadenopathy.
+Cutaneous histoplasmosis may present as a nodule or indurated ulcer with associated lymphadenopathy.

 In general, people at higher risk of exposure to infected soils include spelunkers, construction workers, and agricultural workers.
 Risk factors for systemic histoplasmosis include many immunosuppressed states.
-Disseminated histoplasmosis is considered as an AIDS-defining illness.
-AIDS-infected patients with histoplasmosis usually present with weight loss and fever.
+Disseminated histoplasmosis is considered an AIDS-defining illness.
+Patients who have AIDS along with histoplasmosis usually present with weight loss and fever.

 B39.9 – Histoplasmosis, unspecified

 - Molluscum contagiosum